 The business planning process can occasionally be tedious.
 But this is where you really get to input to the company’s future strategy.
 IT has the potential to deliver competitive advantage for the business, and this isn’t lost on senior management.
 You are the person that can contribute most strongly in this area, and you’re glad to be able to shape budgets and investment in the right areas of technology and communications.

-Many UK SMEs are evaluating their ROI on IT infrastructure and support and moving away from the traditional ways of supporting business operations through in-house resources.
+Find out why many UK SMEs are evaluating their ROI on IT and moving away from internal operations.

 The range of responsibilities of the IT department has grown massively in recent years.
 But the resources and budget available — while increasing to a degree — have not fully kept pace with the growing list of tasks.
 This is a massive challenge for you as the IT Manager.